-&lt;sup>107 Section 166.021(9)(b), Florida Statutes.
+107 Section 166.021(9)(b), Florida Statutes.

-&lt;sup>108 Section 13.11, City of Gulf Breeze Personnel Manual, Travel Policy.
+108 Section 13.11, City of Gulf Breeze Personnel Manual, Travel Policy.

-&lt;sup>109 Section 112.061(6)(b), Florida Statutes, provides subsistence allowances of \$6 for breakfast, \$11 for lunch, and \$19 for dinner.
+109 Section 112.061(6)(b), Florida Statutes, provides subsistence allowances of \$6 for breakfast, \$11 for lunch, and \$19 for dinner.

-&lt;sup>110 Section 13.11, City of Gulf Breeze Personnel Manual, Travel Policy.
+110 Section 13.11, City of Gulf Breeze Personnel Manual, Travel Policy.

-&lt;sup>111 A single travel report is used by the traveler for authorization to travel, reporting actual expenses, and requesting reimbursement.

-- Approved travel reports be forwarded to the Finance Department prior to travel. - Traveling employees keep a copy of the approved travel report to be completed after travel is complete. - Receipts be attached to the travel report for applicable travel expenses. - Completed travel reports be approved by the traveler's department head and forwarded to the Finance Department no later than 2 weeks after travel is complete.
+- A Travel/Training Expense Report (travel report)111 be completed and approved by the department head prior to the actual travel taking place. - Advance payments, such as conference registration fees or hotel accommodations, be made directly to the vendor and listed on the travel report. - Approved travel reports be forwarded to the Finance Department prior to travel. - Traveling employees keep a copy of the approved travel report to be completed after travel is complete. - Receipts be attached to the travel report for applicable travel expenses. - Completed travel reports be approved by the traveler's department head and forwarded to the Finance Department no later than 2 weeks after travel is complete.